 Cancer.
 The next step.

-- The Hammond-Henry Rehab Department offers rehabilitation therapy for those suffering from side affects of cancer and treatment.
+- The Hammond-Henry Rehab Department offers rehabilitation therapy for those suffering from side effects of cancer and treatment.
 For instance, sometimes cancer patients suffer from lymphedema, the accumulation of lymphatic fluid that causes swelling of the arms and legs.
-With non-invasive techniques the Hammond-Henry Rehab Department can improve your symptoms.
+With non-invasive techniques, the Hammond-Henry Rehab Department can improve your symptoms.

 - The Hammond-Henry Hospital Auxiliary offers its support by crocheting breast prosthetics and caps.